pketh/pketh.github.io/_posts/2023-05-30-dream-of-being-understood.md

 1. Write tasks,
 2. Do tasks

-Instead of putting lipstick on a pig, what if we looked a little close at the little oinker?
+Instead of putting lipstick on a pig, what if we looked a little closer at the little oinker?

 <img class="" src="/images/2023/piggy-bank.jpg"/>